SparkingR/react-deveplment-template/Readme.md

 # react-development-template
-My react development template with redux builded by webpack and express.
+My react development template with redux built by webpack and express.

 ## Installation
 ```shell=